WAUthethird/Marble-Marcher-Community-Edition/README.md

 * `cmake .. && cmake -- build .`
 * Run the game
 `./MarbleMarcher`
+* You can also build a package using this command `cpack`

 ### Compiling on Windows
 Windows compilation should work just fine now.
 It's relatively easy to do without help, but in case you'd like them, [here are some configuring and compiling instructions](https://www.reddit.com/r/Marblemarcher/comments/bamqyh/how_to_configure_and_compile_source_for_windows/).
 A [copy of the instructions](build_on_windows.md) is also in the root.